tars/tars/docs/en/images-processing.md

 Suppose we have a sprite of PNG-images.
 These pictures have a fixed size.
 If we will blurry this picture on the number of pixels in a 3 times greater than the size of the image, the image will be blurry.

-To get rid of this problem, you can use an image is in 3 times larger for such display, and the size of the image in css you must set based on the size of the original image (the property background-size).
+To get rid of this problem, you can use an image is in 3 times larger for such display, and the size of the image in CSS you must set based on the size of the original image (the property background-size).

 At the moment there are screens with dppx from 1 to 4 (and will soon be higher).
 To prepare sprites for the 4 screen sizes is a lot of work.